 - 3 year limited manufacturer warranty

-Overall, the DCF883M2 is fairly expensive but for the large price tag, you do get superior build quality and the reputable brand.
-It is the best cordless impact wrench available and even comes with an extra battery, heavy duty case and a charger.Check it Out
+The DCF883M2 is fairly expensive but for the large price tag, you have superior build quality and the reputable brand backing.
+It’s the one of the best cordless impact wrench kits available and even comes with an extra battery, heavy duty case and a charger.Check it Out